Why Organic Farming and Products?

 Synthetic fertilizers require large quantities of fossil fuels to produce and contribute to soil degradation, nitrous oxide emissions and aquatic dead zones.
 Instead, environmentally responsible and sustainable healthy soil is built through green manuring and composting.

-The production of conventional vegetable seeds (non-organic) requires the application of significantly more pesticides and fertilizer than organic seed crops.
+Significantly more pesticides and fertilizer are used in the production of conventional vegetable seeds (non-organic) than organic seed crops.
 We save our own where we can and willingly pay extra for any certified organic cover crop and vegetable seed that we need.

 Avoiding the damage of persistent pesticides and Genetically Modified Organisms (GMOs)

 We agree with the recent report from the United Nations’ Human Rights Council that “today’s dominant agricultural model is highly problematic, not only because of damage inflicted by pesticides, but also their effects on climate change, loss of biodiversity and inability to ensure food sovereignty”.
-They recommend instead, to “encourage farmers to adopt agroecological practices to enhance biodiversity and naturally suppress pests, and to adopt measures such as crop rotation, soil fertility management and crop selection appropriate for local conditions”.
+Instead, they “encourage farmers to adopt agroecological practices to enhance biodiversity and naturally suppress pests, and to adopt measures such as crop rotation, soil fertility management and crop selection appropriate for local conditions”.

 Related to the dramatic rise in global pesticide application, genetically modified crops (GMOs) are a recent technology introduced without complete safety testing.
 In practice, the combination of GMOs with their associated biocides (especially the billions of kilograms of Roundup that have been applied globally) is having a devastating impact on ecosystems and human and animal health.
-This article provides more information and references.
+This article provides more information and references on this vital topic.
 Organic standards strictly forbid the use of genetically engineered seeds and persistent biocides.
 Certified organic means GMO free.

 Preserving the Genetic Diversity and Availability of Plant Varieties

-While not a strict requirement of organic farming, we support the mission of the Open Source Seed Initiative (OSSI) which “is dedicated to maintaining fair and open access to plant genetic resources worldwide in order to ensure the availability of germplasm to farmers, gardeners, breeders, and communities of this and future generations.”
+Beyond the strict requirements of organic farming, we support the mission of the Open Source Seed Initiative (OSSI) which “is dedicated to maintaining fair and open access to plant genetic resources worldwide in order to ensure the availability of germplasm to farmers, gardeners, breeders, and communities of this and future generations.”

 We avoid buying the patented seeds of a increasingly concentrated number of powerful multinationals, by purchasing all of our seeds from recognized OSSI Seed Company Partners.